pnp/blog/content/post/change-your-own-profile-picture-as-a-guest-in-microsoft-teams.md

 4. Edit the profile, upload a profile picture
 5. Wait for about a week to have the profile picture synced into Teams
 ## Switch tenants
-If you found this blogpost, it\'s probably safe to assume that you know how to switch tenants.
+If you found this blogpost, it's probably safe to assume that you know how to switch tenants.
 For the purpose of this guide, it is **VERY** important you do this in your browser because otherwise authentication will get confused ;).